-Slowly raise the boom to lift the attachment, allowing the cylinder pivot connection to come within range of the excavator cylinder stroke.
+Slowly raise the boom to lift the attachment, allowing the attachment cylinder pivot connection to come within range of the excavator cylinder stroke.

-Extend the excavator cylinder until the power link bore lines up with the cylinder pivot connection.
-Pin the excavator cylinder to the attachment.
+Extend the excavator cylinder until the rod-eye/linkage bore lines up with the attachment cylinder pivot connection.
+Pin excavator cylinder to the attachment.